green-green-avk/AnotherTerm-docs/docs/graphical-sessions.md

 only processes of the same Android application &amp; user are allowed to connect.

 {:style="clear:both"}
-An example of the script to start Xwayland inside PRoot:
+An example of the script set to start Xwayland inside PRoot:

 `/root/wlstart-X`:
 ```python